 What is a warehouse?

 The term warehouse is used to describe a building or an area where raw materials are kept to be processed into finished products.
+Warehouses are normally made from steel and are considered by many to be one of the main types of metal buildings out there in the world.
 The size of the warehouse directly depends upon the number of raw materials stored and the demands of the particular product.
 A warehouse is a great place for a company to store inventory and save money.
 However, warehouse space can be expensive.

 Here are some tips on designing a warehouse for maximum efficiency: